stuerp/foo_vis_spectrum_analyzer/docs/README.md

 - Decades: Fixed frequency range
 - Octaves: Frequency of the C note of each octave
 - Notes: C note of each octave

-`Top`

-Displays an axis on top of the graph.

-`Bottom`

-Displays an axis at the bottom of the graph.

 `Decimals`